uccser/cs-unplugged/docs/source/author/topics.rst

 .. _unit-plan-file:

-Unit Plan File
+Unit Plan Configuration File
 ------------------------------------------------------------------------------

 - **File Name:** ``<unit-plan-name>.yaml``

-- **Location:** ``topic/content/<language>/<topic-name>/<unit-plan-name>``
+- **Location:** ``topic/content/<language>/<topic-name>/<unit-plan-name>/``

 - **Referenced In:** ``topic/content/<language>/<topic-name>/<topic-name>.yaml``

 - **Purpose:** This file defines all the lessons (and their respective) attributes for the unit plan.

   - **Required Fields:**

-  - ``lessons``: This contains a list of lessons their attributes.
-A lesson has its own list of required and optional fields:
+    - ``<lesson-name>:`` This is the key for the lesson.
+Each lesson has its own list of required and optional fields:

       - **Required Fields:**

-        - ``<lesson-name>``

-        - ``minimum-age``: The suggested minimum age group to teach this lesson to.
+        - ``minimum-age:`` The suggested minimum age group to teach this lesson to.

-        - ``maximum-age``: The suggested maximum age group to teach this lesson to.
+        - ``maximum-age:`` The suggested maximum age group to teach this lesson to.

-        - ``number``: The number order for this lesson.
+        - ``number:`` The number order for this lesson.
           Lessons are sorted by minimum age, maximum age, then number so lessons in different age ranges can use the same number without conflict.

       - **Optional Fields:**

-        - ``programming-exercises``: A list of programming execises that are relevant to this lesson.
+        - ``programming-exercises:`` A list of keys corresponding to programming exercises.

-        - ``learning-outcomes``: A list of learning outcomes relevant to this lessons.
+        - ``learning-outcomes:`` A list of keys corresponding to learning outcomes.

-        - ``curriculum-areas``: The other areas of a school curriculum that this lesson could be taught in.
+        - ``curriculum-areas:`` A list of keys corresponding to other curriculum areas that this lesson could be taught in.

-        - ``resources-classroom``:
+        - ``resources-classroom:``

-        - ``resources-generated``:
+        - ``resources-generated:``

 A complete unit plan structure file with multiple lessons may look like the
 following:

 .. code-block:: yaml

-  lessons:

   introduction-to-bits:
     minimum-age: 7
     maximum-age: 11
     number: 1
     programming-exercises:
       - count-to-16
       - count-to-1-million
     learning-outcomes:
       - binary-data-representation
     curriculum-areas*:
       - maths

   how-binary-digits-work:
     minimum-age: 7
     maximum-age: 11
     number: 2
     learning-outcomes:
       - binary-data-representation
       - binary-justify-representation

 .. _curriculum-integrations-file:

-Curriculum Integrations File
+Curriculum Integrations Configuration File
 ------------------------------------------------------------------------------

 - **File Name:** ``curriculum-intergrations.yaml``